newsbubbles/bashir/README.md

 ```bash
 python bashir.py
 ```
 When you run bashir, it will start out by asking you the `sudo` password.
-This is in the case that you are going to ask bashir questions that will make it generate commands that are
+This is in the case that you are going to ask bashir questions that will make it generate commands that need to use the superuser permissions level.
+This is where I exercise using caution when asking it things.
+It will write any bash script, so it might even be able to mess up your environment pretty bad if you aren't careful what you ask for.
+I will work on putting more effort into security in future versions.

 ## If you have Alternate OS and shell environment
 ```bash